 The park has an impressive, fun-filled pool aquatic center, boat rentals and a snack bar during summer months.
 A camp store within the laundry building is open seasonally.
 Open year-round, a gift shop in the park office offers souvenirs.

-The park is named after Pocahontas, the famed daughter of Chief Powhatan, who was ruler over the tribes in the Powhatan Confederacy of the Algonquin Nation.
-Legend has it that she saved Captain John Smith’s life when he was held captive by the Powhatan Confederacy.
-Pocahontas, known at the time of her death as Lady Rebecca Rolfe, died in London from an undetermined illness.
+A contest with a $25 war bond prize was held among local high schools to name the new park.
+Nancy Roberts, a senior at Thomas Dale High School, submitted the winning entry, Pocahontas Memorial State Park.
+Pocahontas was the daughter of Chief Powhatan who ruled over tribes in the Powhatan Confederacy of the Algonquin Nation.
+Legend has it that she saved Capt.
+John Smith’s life when he was held captive by the Powhatan Confederacy.
+Pocahontas later married John Rolfe, a tobacco planter, and was known at the time of her death as Lady Rebecca Rolfe.
+She died in London from an undetermined illness.

 Feel like lending nature a hand?
 The Pocahontas State Park Friends group is a hands-on volunteer 501c3 organization dedicated to preserving and supporting the park.
 Visit its website to learn how you can help out.